Ravikharatmal/eg-01-java-jwt/docs/Readme.IntelliJ.md

 ## Configuring the project
 Configure the example as discussed in the repository's Readme.

-You can use the IDE to copy `/src/main/resources/config-example.properties` to `config.properties` and then edit the file.
+You can use the IDE to edit the `/src/main/resources/config.properties` file.

 ## Running the example